infinilabs/pizza-engine-benchmark/README.md

 ### Lucene

-Query cache is disabled.
+- Query cache is disabled.
-Maxscore is not yet used in Top 10.
+- Maxscore is not yet used in Top 10.
 It should give a nice boost once Lucene 8 is released.
+- GC should not influence the results as we pick the best out of 5 runs.
+- JVM used was openjdk 10.0.1 2018-04-17

 ### Tantivy

 - Tantivy returns slightly more results because its tokenizer handles apostrophes differently.
 - Tantivy and Lucene both use BM25 and should return almost identical scores.

 # Reproducing